mmeru/JEMS-database-project/README.md

-# JEMS-database-project

-Project for CPSC 332 at CSUF

-Our client named The Perfect Jem asked our company JEMS Inc. to design them a database for their imperfect and imitation jewelry store.
-The capabilities of the Database range from tracking inventory, storing customer’s personal and payment information, and recording orders.
-With regards to products the database stores product and supplier information.
-In addition, the database keeps track of which customers are members, what discount they receive on their purchase, and what products are exclusive to them.
+# CSUF File Structures and Database Systems Project
+## Jems Inc. Database
+### Project Goals
+- Worked with a team to create a database for a mock company.
+- Created an ER diagram, relational model, and physical model to outline our work
+- Capabilities include tracking inventory, storing customer personal and payment information, and recording orders.
+- Keeps track of which customers are premium members and ensures they receive promotions according to their status (discounts, exclusive products, etc.)

-Design process and more information can be found in the project report pdf.
+Design process and further information can be found in the project report pdf.